tomjoht/tomjoht.github.io/_posts/2018/2018-01-28-upcoming-webinar-on-swagger-and-openapi-spec.md

 **Date:** February 13, 2018 <br/>
 **Time:** 6:00-8:30pm

-You can register through Eventbrite on the [STC San Diego site](https://www.stc-sd.org/index.php/events/february-meeting-swagger-ui-and-the-open-api-specification-with-tom-johnson/).
+You can register through [Eventbrite](https://www.stc-sd.org/index.php/events/february-meeting-swagger-ui-and-the-open-api-specification-with-tom-johnson/).

 The event is open to everyone &mdash; you don't have to be a member of STC or WTD to attend it.
-These are just the hosts.

 {% include random_ad.html %}